top of page

-Email spam is an on-going battle for mail administrators and while cluttering up a mailbox with junk mail is undesirable, phishing campaigns can be a serious security issue.
-Those with malicious intent are highly motivated and their practices have evolved over the years; fortunately, the technologies available to protect against such attempts have equally improved.
-There are several technologies that can help your organization validate that an email has been sent from an authorized source.
-Office 365 expanded its support for some of these technologies earlier this year however it seems like these features get very little talk.
+Email spam is an ongoing battle for mail administrators, and while cluttering up a mailbox with junk mail is undesirable, phishing campaigns can be a serious security issue.
+Those with malicious intent are highly motivated, and their practices have evolved.
+Fortunately, the technologies available to protect against such attempts have also improved.

 SPF (Sender Policy Framework)

-SPF is pretty well known and commonly implemented.
-If you’re not familiar with SPF, it’s essentially a DNS record (TXT) that contains a list of approved senders by IP address, domain name or some other mechanism.
-With Exchange Online, Microsoft provides you the information to properly configure your SPF record.
+SPF is pretty well-known and commonly implemented.
+If you're unfamiliar with SPF, it's a DNS record (TXT) containing a list of approved senders by IP address, domain name, or some other mechanism.
+With Exchange Online, Microsoft provides the information to configure your SPF record properly.
 However, if you have third-party services sending on your behalf, you may need to customize the provided value.
-There are some limitations on the number of DNS queries you can have in your SPF record and it’s not uncommon to see syntax errors so you should always validate your SPF record with one of the online validation tools.
-If a message is received from a source not authorized in the SPF record, you as the receiving party can do what you choose with that information.
-You may decide to block the message, you might rank it higher as prospective spam or you could ignore it.
+There are some limitations on the number of DNS queries you can have in your SPF record, and it's not uncommon to see syntax errors, so you should always validate your SPF record with one of the online validation tools.
+If a message is received from a source not authorized in the SPF record, you, as the receiving party, can do what you choose with that information.
+You may decide to block the message, rank it higher as prospective spam, or ignore it.

 When an email delivery service connects to the email server serving up the recipient's mailbox:

-• the email server extracts the domain name from the envelope from address; in this case, it's business.com;
+The email server extracts the domain name from the envelope from the address; in this case, it's business.com;

-• the email server checks the connecting host's IP address to see if it's listed in domain.com’s SPF record published in the DNS.
-If the IP address is listed, the SPF check passes, otherwise not.
+The email server checks the connecting host's IP address to see if it's listed in the ain.com's SPF record published in the DNS.
+If the IP address is listed, the SPF check passes, but it is not.

 For example, let's say your SPF record looks like this: